hillu/local-log4j-vuln-scanner/README.md

 containing JAR files containing vulnerable class files ought to be flagged properly.

-This tool currently checks for known build artifacts that have been obtained through Maven.
+The scan tool currently checks for known build artifacts that have been obtained through Maven.
 From-source rebuilds as they are done for Linux distributions may not be recognized.

+Also included is a simple patch tool that can be used to patch out bad classes from JAR files by rewriting the ZIP archive structure.

 Binaries for x86_64 Windoes, Linux, MacOSX for tagged releases are provided via the [Releases](https://github.com/hillu/local-log4j-vuln-scanner/releases) page.

-# Usage
+# Using the scanner

 ``` console
 $ ./log4j-vuln-scanner [--verbose] [--ignore-v1] [--exclude /path/to/exclude …] /path/to/app1 /path/to/app2 …